MahmoudDolah/Wordclouds/README.md

 # Wordclouds
 A collection of wordcloud generators that I made.
-As of right now, I have made some for Reddit and Wikipedia.
+As of right now, I have made some for Twitter, Reddit, and Wikipedia.
-In the future, I hope to make one for Twitter as well.

 Enter the directories to see more information about the specific word clouds.